georgeliang0821/MS-AbnormalMeetings/README.md

 - "BlobConnectionString",
 <!-- - "BlobContainerName_CallRecords",
 - "BlobContainerName_UserEvents",
-- "BlobContainerName_SubscriptionList": "subscription-list",
+- "BlobContainerName_SubscriptionList": "subscription-container",
 - "BlobFileName": "subscriptionList.json", -->
 ##### Explanation
 - `BlobConnectionString` is the blob connectionstring, where you want to store your data.
-In this case, it is the connection string of `callrecordsaved`
+In this case, it is the connection string of `abnormalmeetingstorage`
 <!-- - `BlobContainerName_CallRecords`, `BlobContainerName_UserEvents` are the containers that are used to store results after calling graph api
 - `BlobContainerName_SubscriptionList` is the container that used to store the `BlobFileName`, which will be used in subscription. -->
 #### Azure Active Directory